Kehl: History

 Between 1842 and 1847, the first port facility was created by the Baden State Railway Administration.
 In 1861, the first railway bridge was built and the first direct connection from Paris to Vienna was established, with locomotives being changed over in Kehl.

-After the First World War, under article 65 of the Treaty of Versailles the harbour of Kehl was placed under French administration for seven years to prevent possible German attacks on the opposite newly French town of Strasbourg.
+After the First World War, under article 65 of the Treaty of Versailles the harbor of Kehl was placed under French administration for seven years to prevent possible German attacks on the opposite newly French town of Strasbourg.

 During World War II Kehl was located in the so-called "Red Zone" on the western wall, which was cleared when the war broke out: in the night from 3 to 4 September 1939, the population was evacuated to the Black Forest by special trains and was only allowed to return after German troops occupied France.

+On November 10, 1938, the Jewish synagogue of Kehl was broken into by Kehl supporters of the SS and members of the Gestapo and all ritual objects were destroyed.
+All Jewish men from Kehl and the surrounding area were taken to the city hall, abused and then deported to the Dachau.
+After this night, the Jewish community had to sell the synagogue to the city, after which it was demolished in 1939.

 Kehl then became a suburb of Strasbourg.
 This status was retained even after the war.
 Kehl was released in accordance with the Washington Agreement on the Clearance of the City of Kehl by France from April 8, 1949, in 42 partial releases from July 29, 1949, to April 8, 1953.
-At that time (1945 to 1953) Sundheim was an independent municipality, which was then reunited with the city of Kehl.
+At that time (1945 to 1953) Sondheim was an independent municipality, which was then reunited with the city of Kehl.
 The city and the entire district of Kehl then belonged to the administrative district of South Baden within Baden-Württemberg.

 Religion

 Until 1519, Kehl was part of the diocese of Strasbourg.
 Then, the village had to change religion at the order of the margraves and the first Lutheran minister took office.
 During the French occupation of the 1690s, Kehl became Roman Catholic again, only to revert to Lutheranism after being ceded back to the margrave of Baden.

 From the early 19th century up to 1914, Lutherans and Catholics shared one church building; then, as the first building on the Kommissionsinsel the Catholic Church of St. Johann Nepomuk was erected.

 Several free churches are situated in Kehl, including Mennonites and the New Apostolic Church.